Denikaina Ready: Controversy

-In this film, Brahmins are shown eating chicken Haleem and chicken chops, and a married brahmin woman commenting that any male touch reminded of her husband, which caused friction among the community.
-Brahmin organizations protested against the film makers and reached Mohan Babu's house.
-The protesters were indiscriminately beaten with sticks, which led to further retaliation by Brahmins who threw shoes on Vishnu's car.
-Mohan Babu commented on the protesters saying "Those who protested in front of my house are not real Brahmans and they are all blackmailers and they might have come for some money" which further irked the Brahmin community.

 Based on a local court's directive, the Malkajgiri police booked cases against actors M. Mohan Babu, M. Vishnu, and director G. Nageswar Reddy for portraying Brahmins in a poor light.
 A student from Malkajgiri, G. Pavan Kumar, filed a petition in the court urging it to direct police to book cases against the producer, director and lead actors of Denikaina Ready for insulting the Brahmin community.
 Writer of the movie BVS Ravi has given a public apology through ABN channel for hurting the Brahmin community unintentionally.

-The Censor board of Andhra Pradesh has not issued the censor certificate for this movie as it wanted the producers of the film to remove some controversial scenes.
-However, the producers of the film went ahead and obtained the certificate from the censor board in Mumbai.

 Soundtrack

-The audio album of the film has been composed by Yuvan Shankar Raja and Chakri.
+The audio album of the film has been composed by Chakri and Yuvan Shankar Raja.
 The soundtrack features five tracks that belong to varied genres including a parody.
 The audio album was released on 28 September at the lavish Gandharva Mahal set erected for the film Uu Kodathara?
 Ulikki Padathara?.
-Dr Brahmanandam launched the first audio CD and handed over the first copy to Padmasri Dr. Mohan Babu.
-Dr. Mohan Babu, Kota Srinivasa Rao, L. B. Sriram, AVS, Kona Venkat, Gopi Mohan, BVSN Ravi, Nageswara Reddy, Chakri, Ramajogayya Shastri, Ananta Sriram and others graced the function and wished for success.

-Release

-The film was dubbed into Malayalam as Endhinum Ready and was released simultaneously with Telugu.
-It was dubbed into Tamil as Naangaellam Appave Appadi, in Hindi as Sabse Badi Hera Pheri 2 in 2015 and Bhojpuri as Sabse Bada Gadbad Ghotala.